open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/spring-boot-autoconfigure/README.md

 #### OpenTelemetry Tracer Auto Configuration

-Provides OpenTelemetry tracer bean if a tracer bean does not exist in the application context of spring project.
+Provides OpenTelemetry tracer bean (`io.opentelemetry.trace.Tracer`) if one does not exist in the application context of spring project.
 This tracer bean will be used in the all configurations listed below.
 Feel free to declare your own Opentelemetry tracer bean to overwrite this configuration.

 #### Spring Web Auto Configuration